TheManInTheSky/BillyOS/README.md

 # BillyOS
-a little distro made for fun
+a little distro made for fun.

+#For this i used:
+*the kernel linux (custom made)
+*BusyBox for rootfs
+*support efi